October 14, 2024

 It’s important to note that not all lubricants are suitable for use on shutters.
 Avoid using oil-based lubricants as they can attract dust and dirt, which can cause your shutters to become dirty and difficult to operate.
 Instead, use a silicone-based lubricant that is specifically designed for use on shutters.
 Apply the lubricant sparingly to the pivot pins, being careful not to over-apply as this can cause the lubricant to drip onto your shutters and create a mess.
 Once you have lubricated your pivot pins, operate your shutters a few times to distribute the lubricant evenly.

-See also How to Remove Window Shutters
+See also How to Choose the Right Exterior Shutters

 Troubleshooting Common Issues After Lubricating Shutter Pivot Pins